 Tips for Achieving the Color You Want

-1. Paint squares of primed drywall with samples of the colors you’re considering, and then move them around the room during the day.
+1. Paint squares of primed drywall with samples of the colors you’re considering and move them around the room during the day.
 Apply at least two coats.

 2. Evaluate samples of carpet during different daylight conditions.